This month, our May dates to celebrate from our cultural calendar travel the world with exciting and significant events.

 National Sorry Day, also known as National Day of Healing, commemorates the forced removal of Aboriginal and Torres Strait Islander children from their families.
 With families grieving, cultures destroyed, languages fading this day acknowledges the harm caused to First Nations peoples.
 Intergenerational trauma exists till this day and no reparations can ever bring back the harm caused in the past.
 However, as a nation we can aim to commit to a national responsibility to continue to reflect and evaluate the need for continuous rectification of such an appalling and horrendous time in Australian history.

-Similarly, Indigenous Infusion with Larry Brandy is a moving program that shares stories, history and art.
-Larry Brandy, being an Aboriginal storyteller, discusses the beauty of Wiradjuri culture and how it has shaped his values and understanding of life.
-Students learn the importance of the environment and nature in Wiradjuri culture and discover long-standing traditions.
-This program is available in the Australian Capital Territory, New South Wales and virtual for all other states.
+Similarly, Aboriginal Storytelling and Artefacts is a moving program that shares stories, history and culture.
+Our presenters, discuss the beauty of their culture and how it has shaped their perspectives and understanding of life.
+Students learn the importance of the environment and nature in Aboriginal culture and discover long-standing traditions.
+This program is available in the Australian Capital Territory, New South Wales, Western Australia and virtual for all other states.

 National Reconciliation Week